Hull rides strong final round to Am three-peat

 He made birdie on 15 from 6 feet to swell his lead to two shots after Richards' birdie effort from above the ball fell just short.
 Richards had another good chance on 16 but saw his 9-footer drift away to the right, while Hull rolled his long birdie putt past the hole but made the 7-foot comebacker.

-The last player to win three straight Ams was Trevor Murphy from 2005-2007 and Hull tipped his hat to St. Johnsbury star.
+The last player to win three straight Ams was St. Johnsbury's Trevor Murphy from 2005-2007 and Hull tipped his hat to St. Johnsbury star.

 Hull won his first two Ams at Dorset and the Country Club of Vermont but will treasure this week's wire-to-wire win above all.

-“This is my favorite one by far,” he said.
-“Here at Rutland.”
+"This is my favorite (Amateur) by far," he said.
+"Here at Rutland."

 (0) comments